agarun/ruby-muvy/README.md

 You should run `muvy [..]` without this option once and check the stats printout to get an idea of a better number.
-For example, if the stats printout readsM "1.6 fps," passing `--frame_rate 3.2` would double the amount of frames, lines, and subsequently the width.
+For example, if the stats printout reads "1.6 fps," passing `--frame_rate 3.2` would double the amount of frames, lines, and subsequently the width.

 > Setting this to an unreasonable number might cause hundreds of thousands